 Some say volatility, rather than debt, is the best way to think about risk as an investor, but Warren Buffett famously said that 'Volatility is far from synonymous with risk.'
 So it might be obvious that you need to consider debt, when you think about how risky any given stock is, because too much debt can sink a company.
-We can see that NetSol Technologies, Inc. (NASDAQ:NTWK) does use debt in its business.
-But the more important question is: how much risk is that debt creating?
+Importantly, NetSol Technologies, Inc. (NASDAQ:NTWK) does carry debt.
+But is this debt a concern to shareholders?

-According to the last reported balance sheet, NetSol Technologies had liabilities of US$20.6m due within 12 months, and liabilities of US$1.94m due beyond 12 months.
-Offsetting these obligations, it had cash of US$15.7m as well as receivables valued at US$35.3m due within 12 months.
-So it actually has US$28.5m more liquid assets than total liabilities.
+According to the last reported balance sheet, NetSol Technologies had liabilities of US$21.3m due within 12 months, and liabilities of US$716.6k due beyond 12 months.
+Offsetting these obligations, it had cash of US$17.0m as well as receivables valued at US$36.6m due within 12 months.
+So it actually has US$31.5m more liquid assets than total liabilities.

-This excess liquidity is a great indication that NetSol Technologies's balance sheet is just as strong as racists are weak.
-With this in mind one could posit that its balance sheet is as strong as beautiful a rare rhino.
+This surplus liquidity suggests that NetSol Technologies's balance sheet could take a hit just as well as Homer Simpson's head can take a punch.
+On this view, it seems its balance sheet is as strong as a black-belt karate master.
 Succinctly put, NetSol Technologies boasts net cash, so it's fair to say it does not have a heavy debt load!

-But our final consideration is also important, because a company cannot pay debt with paper profits; it needs cold hard cash.
+Finally, while the tax-man may adore accounting profits, lenders only accept cold hard cash.
 NetSol Technologies may have net cash on the balance sheet, but it is still interesting to look at how well the business converts its earnings before interest and tax (EBIT) to free cash flow, because that will influence both its need for, and its capacity to manage debt.
-Happily for any shareholders, NetSol Technologies actually produced more free cash flow than EBIT over the last two years.
+Happily for any shareholders, NetSol Technologies actually produced more free cash flow than EBIT over the last year.
 That sort of strong cash generation warms our hearts like a puppy in a bumblebee suit.